Jim Stynes: Melbourne Football Club chairman

 In 2008, Stynes began expressing an interest in becoming chairman.
 In June 2008, Melbourne's chairman, Paul Gardner, stepped down as president to make way for Stynes.

-His early-stated main goal at this stage was to increase the Melbourne membership number—especially the junior membership base as stated on The Footy Show on 12 June 2008.
+His early-stated main goal at this stage was to increase the Melbourne membership total—especially the junior membership base as stated on The Footy Show on 12 June 2008.
 Shortly following his election, he declared his staunch stance against any proposed relocation of the club to the Gold Coast or elsewhere.

-In March 2011, Stynes met Prince William, Duke of Cambridge in Kerang, teaching him basic Australian rules football skills.
+In March 2011, Stynes met Prince William, Duke of Cambridge, in Kerang, teaching him basic Australian rules football skills.

-In July 2011, Stynes in his role as chairman announced the sacking of Dean Bailey as Melbourne Football Club senior coach after a club board meeting due to an embarrassing 186 point lost to Geelong in Round 19, 2011, when Stynes said he found it extremely hard to tell Bailey of the club's decision in stating "It wasn't something I was looking forward to," and "It makes it hard, because Dean Bailey is such a great man and a man of integrity".
+In July 2011, Stynes, in his role as chairman, announced the sacking of Dean Bailey as Melbourne Football Club senior coach after a club board meeting due to an embarrassing 186-point loss to Geelong in Round 19, 2011.
+Stynes said he found it extremely hard to tell Bailey of the club's decision, stating: "It wasn't something I was looking forward to," and "It makes it hard, because Dean Bailey is such a great man and a man of integrity".

 In December 2011, Stynes handed his #11 guernsey to new recruit Mitch Clark.

 In February 2012, Stynes stepped down from the presidency of Melbourne, citing a desire to devote his energies towards his family and wellbeing.
 He was succeeded by his vice-president, Don McLardy.

 Honours and awards

-The Jim Stynes Medal was named in Stynes's honour and first awarded in 1998 to the best Australian player in the International Rules series.
+The Jim Stynes Medal was named in Stynes' honour and first awarded in 1998 to the best Australian player in the International Rules series.
 The Jim Stynes Cup (also known as the Jim Stynes trophy) was named in Stynes' honour and awarded to the winner of the inaugural International Australian Football Youth Tournament.

 In 2000, Stynes received an Australian Sports Medal and was named in Melbourne Football Club's Team of the Century.
 In 2001, he received the Centenary Medal "for establishing and leading a Reach organisation for youth development" and was named Victorian of the Year.

 In 2003, Stynes was inducted into the Australian Football Hall of Fame and was named Victorian of the Year.
 In 2006, during the redevelopment of the Melbourne Cricket Ground, a new corporate dining and function room in level 2 of the Olympic Stand was named the "Jim Stynes Room" in honour of Stynes.

 In 2007, he was awarded the Medal of the Order of Australia for his work with youth and contribution to Australian rules football.

 Stynes was named Melburnian of the Year for 2010 for his Reach Foundation work.
 He was named a Doctor of the University by the Australian Catholic University in recognition of his social work.